microtrain/bootcamp/11-CakePHP/02-CakePHP.md

 ```

 #### Bake the Model
-Since we have the table in our database we can automate the build by *baking* the CRUD (model, views and controllers).
+Since we have the table in our database we can automate the build by *baking* the CRUD (model, views, and controllers).
 Run the following command and take note of what files get created.
-In addition to creating an Entity and a Table classes, fixtures and tests will be created, thie will provide a placeholder for building unit tests.
+In addition to creating an Entity and a Table classes, fixtures and tests will be created, this will provide a placeholder for building unit tests.

 ```sh
 bin/cake bake model Posts